mil/foo-wm/README.md

 ============================
 The premise is quite simple, a window manager which is configured and used exclusivly through talking to a FIFO.

 This should be considered unusable pre-alpha software.
 I'm using fifo-wm on a daily basis though it doesn't have support for many basic window managment functions (ICCCM/EWMH).
+I recommend against using FIFO-WM for daily usage unless your interesting in contributing (in which case contact me).
 Regardless, here is some explanations of how things are currently set up.

 The Tree
 --------